BytomDAO/bytom/README.md

 $./bytomcli list-balances
 ```

+#### Transfer btm(Alice -> Bob)
+As above, just set the asset id to ffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff

 ### Set up a wallet and manage the key

 If you have started a bytom node, then you can create an account via `create-key password`, which will generate a `keystore` directory containing the keys under the project directory.